Every Medicare Advantage plan has a Summary of Benefits (SB). It answers the question, “Is this plan for me?”

-A premium is what you pay each month to stay in business with your insurance plan.
+A premium is what you pay each month to stay in business with the plan.
 Medicare Advantage plans have no or low premiums.
 Sometimes, people confuse the plan premium with the Part B premium.
 The Part B premium comes from the federal government.
 Whether you have a Medicare Advantage plan, or whether you do not, you are responsible for the Part B premium.

-Your out of pocket maximum (MOOP) is the most amount of money you will spend on Part A and B expenses before the plan pays 100% of the cost.
-Let’s say your plan MOOP is $1,200.
-Part A and B expenses include things like inpatient hospitalization, skilled nursing facility costs, and outpatient medical treatment.
-If you should spend $1,200 on costs like these, your insurance company will pay these expenses for the rest of the year.
-Your MOOP does not include your plan premium (if there is one), your prescription costs, and allowances for most if not all extra benefits.
+Your out of pocket maximum (MOOP) is the most amount of money you will spend on medical expenses before the plan pays 100% of the cost.
+Let’s say your plan’s MOOP is $999.
+If you should spend $999 on costs such as doctor visits, outpatient surgery, the emergency room and inpatient hospitalization, the insurance company will cover these costs for the rest of the year.
 Every Medicare Advantage plan has a MOOP.
+Your MOOP does not include your plan premium (if there is one), your prescription costs, and allowances for extra benefits such as dental, vision and hearing.

 A copay is a dollar amount.
 Example: It costs $40 to see a specialist and $47 for a month’s supply of a brand name medication.